Paul Meldrum

 Paul Meldrum (born 13 September 1960) is a former Australian rules footballer who played for Carlton in the Victorian Football League (VFL) during the 1980s.

-Meldrum was a versatile footballer could play anywhere on the ground, and made his debut for Carlton in 1982.
-He played 158 games for the club, including playing in their winning 1987 VFL Grand Final team.
-In the same year Meldrum finished equal 3rd in the Brownlow Medal count and represented Victoria in interstate football.
+After making his league debut for Carlton in 1982, Meldrum went on to play 158 games for the club and was a member of their winning 1987 VFL Grand Final team.
+In same year Meldrum finished equal 3rd in the Brownlow Medal count and represented Victoria in interstate football.